-A crucial part of being a people manager is making hiring decisions, and a overlooked part of that responsibility is to make a judgement on not only whether someone passes the hiring bar, but which bar they clear.
-That is, in order to hire someone onto a team, a hiring manager needs to figure out their expected level, title, areas of responsibility, and growth trajectory, usually only based on their resume and a handful of interviews and sell discussions.
+A crucial part of being a people manager is making hiring decisions, and an overlooked part of that responsibility is to make a judgment on not only whether someone passes the hiring bar, but which bar they clear.
+That is, to hire someone onto a team, a hiring manager needs to figure out their expected level, title, areas of responsibility, and growth trajectory, usually only based on their resume and a handful of interviews and sell discussions.
 Of course, the manager has many more opportunities to course-correct once they become a senior employee, but that initial calibration can anchor a tenure.

-It’s important, then, to try to separate out 3 overlapping and interrelated concepts: the job title, its areas of responsibility, and the person’s own capabilities.
+It’s important, then, to try to separate 3 overlapping and interrelated concepts: the job title, its areas of responsibility, and the person’s capabilities.
 As I’ve branched out my own team’s hiring needs beyond software engineers, I’ve come across a much wider gamut of folks where these areas aren’t necessarily aligned.
 It’s worth digging a little into what each part is, and what happens when they get too out of whack.

-Working backwards, then—
+Working backward, then—

 What you can do.
 Your set of capabilities can be defined as what you can be expected to accomplish with little fanfare.
-That is, it’s a comfortable set of tasks and responsibilities, with the boundaries defined from past experience and work.
-If there is room for stepping up into previously unforeseen territory—i.e., capability based on your potential and an extrapolation from your career arc—it’s likely intrinsically driven and incremental from current capabilities.
+That is, it’s a comfortable set of tasks and responsibilities, with the boundaries defined by experience and work.
+If there is room for stepping up into previously unforeseen territory—i.e., capability based on your potential and extrapolation from your career arc—it’s likely intrinsically driven and incremental from current capabilities.
 A candidate or a colleague performing to their capabilities should be a simple baseline.

 What You’re Expected to Do.
 Expectations vary.
 What you’re expected to do is typically defined by your manager, though there are of course also expectations set by teammates, subordinates, and probably yourself as well.
-My definition of a good manager is one who sets incrementally higher levels of expectations, both for themselves and their reports, whereby this continuous escalation becomes a treadmill for growth.
+My definition of a good manager is someone who sets incrementally higher levels of expectations, both for themselves and their reports, whereby this continuous escalation becomes a treadmill for growth.
 Done right, slightly outsized expectations eventually transform into competencies.

 In an ideal world, one aspect of leveling informs the next; we would agree on capabilities (based on past performance), use that to set expectations, and upon fulfillment of those expectations grant increasingly prestigious titles.
 In practice, the dynamics are much less easily defined: candidates negotiate for titles2, teams and companies set responsibilities well beyond an individual’s capabilities based on need or miscalibrated expectations, and people go through prolonged slumps where they accomplish much less than they’ve proven in the past.